-Welcome to Leeds University Library.
+Welcome to the University of Leeds Libraries.
 We want to support you in your learning and this guide gives you the essentials to start using the Library.

 The Library has four main buildings on campus, with a study space to suit everyone.
 Find out about all of our library buildings on our website.

 Your student card is essential for using the Libraries.
 It lets you in to and out of Library buildings and contains your University username, which you'll need to access electronic books and journals.

 Most of your modules at Leeds will have reading lists to help you to find out more about your subject.
 Some lists might be short, with less than five books or journal articles to read; others might be longer and split into sections.
 Your tutors will give you advice about what to read and when.